Ivan Cankar: Biography

 Ivan Cankar was born in the Carniolan town of Vrhnika near Ljubljana.
-He was one of the many children of a poor artisan who emigrated to Bosnia shortly after Ivan's birth.
+He was one of the many children of a poor artisan who immigrated to Bosnia shortly after Ivan's birth.
 He was raised by his mother, Neža Cankar née Pivk, with whom he established a close, but ambivalent relationship.
 The figure of a self-sacrificing and submissively repressive mother would later become one of the most recognizable features of Cankar's prose.
 After finishing grammar school in his hometown, he studied at the Technical High School (Realka) in Ljubljana (1888–1896).

 During this period, he started writing literature, mostly poetry, under the influence of Romantic and post-Romantic poets such as France Prešeren, Heinrich Heine, Simon Jenko and Simon Gregorčič.
 In 1893, he discovered the epic poetry of Anton Aškerc, which had a huge influence on the development of his style and ideals.
 Under Aškerc's influence, Cankar rejected the sentimental post-Romantic poetry and embraced literary realism and national liberalism.

 In 1896, he enrolled at the University of Vienna, where he studied engineering, but later switched to Slavic philology.
 In Vienna, he soon started to lead a bohemian lifestyle.
 He came under the influence of contemporary European literature, especially decadentism, symbolism and naturalism.
 He became friends with Fran Govekar, a young Slovene writer and intellectual living in Vienna, who introduced him to positivism and naturalism.
 Between 1897 and 1899, Cankar's core ideas were essentially positivistic.
 In the spring of 1897 he moved back to Vrhnika.
 After his mother's death in autumn of the same year, he moved to Pula and in 1898 back to Vienna, where he lived until 1909.

 During his second stay in Vienna, Cankar's worldview underwent a deep and rapid change.
 In a famous letter to the Slovene feminist author Zofka Kveder in 1900 he rejected positivism and naturalism.
 He embraced spiritualism, symbolism and idealism, and later publicly broke with Fran Govekar.
 At the same time, he became highly critical of Slovene liberalism, published a devastating criticism of Anton Aškerc's poetry and gradually moved towards socialism.
 He was strongly influenced by the Slovene Roman Catholic priest and thinker Janez Evangelist Krek, who advocated radical social activism on a Christian basis.
 He nevertheless continued to oppose the clericalism and conservativism of Austrian Christian socialists in general and Krek's Slovene People's Party in particular.
 He joined the Yugoslav Social Democratic Party, an Austro-Marxist party active in the Slovene Lands and in Istria.
 In the first general elections to the Austrian Parliament in 1907, he ran as a candidate for the party in the largely working-class electoral district of Zagorje–Litija in Carniola, but lost to a candidate of the Slovene People's Party.